 But the best statement comes from Steranko himself: “The dream was always there.”

-In Volume Two, Steranko concerns himself with Golden Age titles from Fawcett and Quality.
-He devotes entire sections to Captain Marvel, Black Hawk, Plastic Man, and Will Eisner’s The Spirit.
+In the second volume, Steranko concerns himself with Golden Age titles from Fawcett and Quality.
+He devotes entire sections to Captain Marvel, Black Hawk, Plastic Man, and Will Eisner’s the Spirit.
 Truly, I’ve yet to encounter a greater paean to Eisner, but to C. C. Beck, Bill Parker, Jack Cole, and others.
 He introduced me to heroes that DC obtained during the 1970s and incorporated into its continuity of multiple Earths.
 Fawcett produced, for instance, Captain Marvel, Bulletman and Bulletgirl, Ibis the Invincible, Spy Smasher, and Mr. Scarlet and Pinky.
 From Quality came Plastic Man, Uncle Sam, Black Hawk, Doll Man, The Black Condor, The Phantom Lady, The Human Bomb, and The Ray.
 Anyone interested in Quality Comics should pick up The Quality Companion: Celebrating the Forgotten Publisher of Plastic Man by Mike Koonian and Jim Amash.
-Oh, and Steranko begins Volume Two with a paraphrase of his opener from Volume One: “It started as a dream.”
+Oh, and Steranko his second installment with a paraphrase of his opener from the first volume: “It started as a dream.”
 He may be trying to tell us something.

 I’d received my first copies History as a gift for Christmas 1972.
 I remember my mother telling my aunt about her trip to Bob Sidebottom’s Comic Collector Shop on San Fernando Street in Downtown San Jose to purchase this and other gifts for me.
 She wasn’t convinced of Bob’s sobriety, so I bless her for allowing me to visit that legendary store until its eventual demise.
 Today comic shops dot the landscape, and pop culture and comics studies have become booming enterprises.
 I now own shelves filled with studies of comics in general, as well as of specific heroes, writers, artists, and publishing companies.
 How thrilled I am, however, that Jim Steranko’s seminal effort has returned to occupy an honored place in my home.
 Again, thank you very much, Mo.
 May the dream be there always for both of us.